Automatic identification system

 A U.S. Coast Guard Operations Specialist using AIS and radar to manage vessel traffic.

 An AIS-equipped system on board a ship presents the bearing and distance of nearby vessels in a radar-like display format.

 A graphical display of AIS data on board a ship.

-The automatic identification system (AIS) is an automatic tracking system that uses transceivers on ships and is used by vessel traffic services (VTS).
-When satellites are used to receive AIS signatures, the term Satellite-AIS (S-AIS) is used.
-AIS information supplements marine radar, which continues to be the primary method of collision avoidance for water transport.
-Although technically and operationally distinct, the ADS-B system is analogous to AIS and performs a similar function for aircraft.
+The automatic identification system (AIS) is an automatic tracking system that uses transponders on ships and is used by vessel traffic services (VTS).
+Originally designed as a terrestrial communication system (ship to ship; ship to shore), satellites are now also used to passively capture the signal traffic.
+With a few exceptions, AIS traffic is in the form of continual status announcements of a sender to all interested parties in its proximity.
+AIS information supplements marine radar, which continues to be the primary method of collision avoidance for water transport, since AIS relies on the accuracy of information transmitted by other vessels, whereas radar independently detects objects.
+Although technically and operationally distinct, AIS is analogous to the ADS-B system which performs a similar function for aircraft.

-Information provided by AIS equipment, such as unique identification, position, course, and speed, can be displayed on a screen or an electronic chart display and information system (ECDIS).
-AIS is intended to assist a vessel's watchstanding officers and allow maritime authorities to track and monitor vessel movements.
+Information provided by AIS equipment, such as unique identification, position, course, and speed, can be displayed on a screen or on an electronic chart display and information system (ECDIS).
+AIS is intended to assist a vessel's watchstanding officers and to allow maritime authorities to track and monitor vessel movements.
 AIS integrates a standardized VHF transceiver with a positioning system such as a Global Positioning System receiver, with other electronic navigation sensors, such as a gyrocompass or rate of turn indicator.
-Vessels fitted with AIS transceivers can be tracked by AIS base stations located along coastlines or, when out of range of terrestrial networks, through a growing number of satellites that are fitted with special AIS receivers which are capable of deconflicting a large number of signatures.